mohit2708/python/Interview_question.md

 j.
 What are deep copy and shallow copy?
 k.
 How to use deep copy?
 l.
 Count occurrence of each number in list.
-m.
-What is list comprehension?
-n.
-Multiply each no by 5 with list comprehension
 o.
 List_ = ['a', 'aa', 'aaa', 'ababa']. sort the list on the basis of length.
 p.
 Convert list element into string.
 q.
 Prime numbers program.
 r.
 Print this Pattern (* * * ***)
 s.
 Write a custom insert() function for list eg. def custom_insert (list, index, item).
 t.
 Explain the join method.
-u.
-What is the difference between list and tuple?
-v.
-Discard() and remove() in Python?
 w.
 Packing, unpacking in tuple?
 x.
 What is reduce and filter?
 Examples
 y.
 What is common between dictionary and set?